 - The MOI will review the relative market values of the asset classes whenever there is to be a net contribution to the Fund and will generally place the new monies under investment in the category(ies) which are furthest below the target allocation in this policy and/or use the opportunity to rebalance the portfolio; and, - The MOI and investment consultant will review the asset allocation quarterly and during periods of severe market change to assure that the target allocation is maintained.
-If an asset class is outside the allowable range, the MOI, with input from the investment consultant, will take appropriate action to redeploy assets taking into account timing, costs and other investment factors.
+If an asset class is outside the allowable range, the MOI will take appropriate action to redeploy assets taking into account timing, costs and other investment factors.